dhammacakka/americanmonk/content/posts/why-i-left-international-institute-of-theravada.md

 While I can retain the general background information to look things up again, retaining the details and granularity of what I studied was difficult after completing the exams.
 Because of this, I felt I was wasting my time.
 I would rather study to remember how to look things up rather than study for detailed granularity on exams that would later be forgotten.

 ## Kelaniya University
 One of my motivations for leaving was the opportunity to pursue a **Master's Degree in Buddhist Studies** at **Kelaniya University**.
 The workload is six hours of classes every Saturday.
-It appears to be only **25%** of what we were doing at IIT, and after just one year, I will have an **M.A. degree**.
-I believe this will be useful if I decide to teach a **free AP Buddhist Course in America** later on.
-I think this would attract people who are casually interested in Buddhism but are more motivated by the opportunity to earn **university applied credit**.
-I myself was introduced to Buddhism while taking a **World Religions** course in 1990, so I feel this is an important propagation tool.
+It appears to be only 25% of what we were doing at IIT, and after just one year, I will have an M.A. degree.
+I believe this will be useful if I decide to teach a free AP Buddhist Course in America later on.
+I think this would attract people who are casually interested in Buddhism but are more motivated by the opportunity to earn university applied credit.
+I myself was introduced to Buddhism while taking a World Religions course in 1990, so I feel this is an important propagation tool.

 ## A Summary Poem
 I came to learn, to chant, to grow,